agilestacks/secrets-service/README.md

 ## Design

-1. For every user create a Vault policy restricting path to the specific resources (path).
+1. For every user create a Vault _policy_ restricting path to specific resources (secrets, by path) and basic _token_ manipulation - renewal and revocation only.
 Policy creation is triggered at user sign-up time.
-A special token is used for the purpose.
+A high-privilege token owned by Authentication Service (users CRUD) is used for the purpose.
+The token is obtained via AppRole Vault Auth Backend.
+Policy is updated using the same token when Team membership or Environment permissions changes.
-2. Issue a Vault token (never expire?).
+2. Issue a Vault AppRole `role_id` specific to the user and associate the policy.
+Include no `default` policy.
-3. Save token to user profile.
+3. Save `role_id` to user profile (in Okta).
-4. New expiring Vault token (TTL = 1h) is created by Auth Service based on user-profile saved token and put into header `X-Secrets-Token` for backend services consumption.
+4. On user login, an expiring Vault token (TTL = 1h) is requested by Authentication Service from Secrets Service supplying saved `role_id`.
+The request is enriched with the obtained token added into `X-Secrets-Token` HTTP header for backend services consumption.
+Secrets Service low-privilege token is used to `pull` `secret_id` from the role and do AppRole login to obtain token for the user.
-5. Backend service supplies the token when calling Secrets Service.
+5. Backend service supplies the token when calling Secrets Service in `X-Secrets-Token` header.
-6. Token is refreshed by Auth Service / Proxy as long as user is logged in.
+6. Token is refreshed by Authentication Service / Proxy every 30 min as long as user is logged in.
+7. Token is revoked by Authentication Service on logout.

 ## Schema

 User is a member of multiple Teams.
-Multiple Teams has access to Environment with corresponding permissions: Read, Write, Admin.
+Multiple Teams have access to Environment with corresponding permissions: Read, Write, Admin.

 Secrets belongs to Environment and Secret has a `name` (which is optional), `kind`, and an `id`.
 Secret path is: `/api/v1/environments/<environment id>/secrets/<secret id>`.
-Where `/api/v1` is standard prefix for all HTTP requests. `secret id` is UUID that is .
+Where `/api/v1` is standard prefix for all HTTP requests. `secret id` is UUID that is returned by Secrets Service when secret is created (`POST`) and is saved as a reference by the calling service.

 ### Secret kind

 Currently supported secret kinds are:

-1. `password`
+1. `password`, optionally with `username`
 2. `cloudAccount`

-Password is an arbitrary string that is written and read as is.
+Password / username are arbitrary strings that are written and read as is.

-Cloud account is either a pair of AWS access/secret keys or a role name that can be assumed to access customer's account.
-The role is assumed by empty AgileStacks account to retrieve temporary credentials: access and secret keys with session token.
+Cloud account is either (1) a pair of AWS access/secret keys or (2) a role name that can be assumed to access customer's AWS account.
+The role is assumed by empty AgileStacks AWS account to retrieve temporary credentials: access and secret keys with session token.
 In both cases only temporary credentials could be read from Secrets Service.
 Reading cloud account entity returns original security-sensitive information masked.

 Password: